versalinyaa/NoMoreRoads-Manga-Demographic-Prediction/data/data_dictionary.md

 Note that the information listed here is derived from a combination of [AniList's API documentation](https://anilist.github.io/ApiV2-GraphQL-Docs/) and domain knowledge of the author, where the former source does not give clear documentation on the meaning of raw data.

+The appendix to this data dictionary, which includes the site-generated descriptions of all "tag" features, can be accessed [here](../data/tag_reference.csv)

 *note that for all features involving characters, a limiatation of the current data collection process is that only 50 of each character role type (main, supporting, and background) are collected.
 For media with more than 50 of any one of these roles listed, the count may be artificially limited.*

 ## Static Feature Names